trchopan/chop.dev/content/posts/today-i-learned.md

 They feel very strange when using in combination with the evil mode.
 At first I was curious of editing the command by using normal vim keys, but there was a lot of bug while navigating between lines.

-=&gt; Switch back to the terminal app instead of Emacs.
+=> Switch back to the terminal app instead of Emacs.

 ### Npm install from personal repo {#npm-install-from-personal-repo}